marinalf/iac_tf_irv-aci2/README.md

 - Ansible 2.9.10* (no longer used as of 0.1.1)
 - Running on MacOS Catalina / Homebrew

-In the current version most of the Terraform codes are in 01-underlay-policy folder.
+In the current version all of the Terraform codes are in 01-underlay-policy folder.
-Gaps in Terraform provider are being addressed with aci_rest module.

 *2020.07.13 - migrated terraform gap to Terraform aci_rest provider.
 We can now run entirely on Terraform with one caveat: aci_rest call doesn't seem to properly keep states, meaning out-of-band changes won't get updated.
 Workaround is to taint those aci_rest instances before terraform apply. "tf-taint.sh" script is provided for this purpose.*

-Identified gaps are noted throughout the code where they are found.
-Notably:

-System policy
+System policy - these are done manually.
 - route reflector policy
 - OOB management IP address
 - DNS policy